akka/akka-management/docs/src/main/paradox/discovery.md

 }
 ```

-By default the services discoverable are defined in `akka.discovery.config.services` and have the following format:
+By default the services discoverable are defined in `akka.discovery.akka-config.services` and have the following format:

 ```
 akka.discovery.config.services = {